SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 Table 8.
 Clearly, SemDiff outperforms the other two tools for all obfuscation options with large margin.

-For the experiment in Section 5.2.3, we speculate that although the obfuscation options obfuscate a binary in terms of its syntactic structures, they retain its key semantics, which can be retrieved by SemDiff For the three evaluated tools, their generated scores
+Result Analysis: In this ecperiment, we speculate that although the obfuscation options obfuscate a binary in terms of its syntactic structures, they retain its key semantics, which can be retrieved by SemDiff For the three evaluated tools, their generated scores